Table of Contents

 • For a 3- to 4-month-old baby, some research suggests aiming for at least 20 minutes of tummy time a day.

 It’s important to never leave your baby unattended during tummy time.
 This is a fully supervised activity and it may take some time for your baby to become used to it.
 If your baby becomes fussy you can change the activity.
 Roll them over on to their back for a different view.

 Our babies are transported around so much more carefully than they were a few generations back.
 We put them in capsules and prams, feeding chairs, rockers, play centres and the like, there are a lot of hard surfaces pressing against the back of their heads that can have an impact on the shape of their heads.

 There has been so much research into safe sleep, especially with Red Nose (formerly SIDS and Kids) and all the research supports sleeping baby on their back for the safest possible sleep position.
-Therefore, babies are spending a much greater amount of time on their backs and on their heads which, if not counterbalanced with tummy time, could lead to problems down the track.
+Therefore, babies are spending a much greater amount of time on their backs and on their heads.
+If this is not counterbalanced with tummy time, problems could arise down the track.

 How to Start

 Without some time spent on their tummy, your baby is less likely to experiment with pushing off the ground and therefore crawling could be delayed.

 So to help your baby start moving, get down on the floor with your baby regularly.
 Start by putting toys just out of their reach.
 After all, if everything they want is always easily accessible, she won’t have an incentive to try to push, pull, or drag herself forward.

 The world has developed so much and we now know so much more than generations before us about harmful impacts on us.
 Hey in the early years we didn’t know that smoking could kill.
 We know that prevention is better than cure.
 So if we give our babies tummy time, they’re much less likely to need physical exercise or intervention to undo the flat head or to build up their neck and back muscles.

 Ideas for tummy time